tamhinsf/ucwa-sfbo-console/README.md

 ## Questions and comments

 We'd love to get your feedback about this sample.
 You can send your questions and suggestions to us in the Issues section of this repository.

-Questions about Skype for Business development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/skype-for-business).
-Make sure that your questions or comments are tagged with [skype-for-business].

 ## Additional resources
 * [AlexaSkillsKit.NET - .NET library to write Alexa skills that's interface-compatible with Amazon's AlexaSkillsKit for Java and matches that functionality:](https://github.com/AreYouFreeBusy/AlexaSkillsKit.NET)